adamwaite/Validator/README.md

 ### Remote Validation

-As with the [jQuery Validation](https://github.com/jzaefferer/jquery-validation) plug-in, ALPValidator supports remote validations.
+As with the [jQuery Validation](https://github.com/jzaefferer/jquery-validation) plug-in, AJWValidator supports remote validations.
 You can add a remote validation rule to a validator instance to ensure that a server-side condition is satisfied.
 This may for example be a condition that no two users can sign up to your service with the same username.

 Typically you might make a request to your registration service after a full sign up form has been populated and a button has been tapped.
 You would only then notify the user that their chosen username has been taken once the service has returned containing the error in a JSON response or suchlike.
 This experience is improved if these requests are made asynchronously as the user types and the UI is updated to tell the user in closer to real-time.

 ```
-ALPValidator *remoteValidator = [ALPValidator validatorWithType:ALPValidatorTypeString];
+AJWValidator *remoteValidator = [AJWValidator validatorWithType:AJWValidatorTypeString];
 [remoteValidator addValidationToEnsureRemoteConditionIsSatisfiedAtURL:[NSURL URLWithString:@"http://app-backend.com/api/usernameavailable"] invalidMessage:NSLocalizedString(@"That username has been taken", nil)];
 ```

-Now when `validate:` is called the validator will change the `state` property to `ALPValidatorValidationStateWaitingForRemote` until the server responds.
-It will then change to `ALPValidatorValidationStateValid` or `ALPValidatorValidationStateInvalid` based on the response.
+Now when `validate:` is called the validator will change the `state` property to `AJWValidatorValidationStateWaitingForRemote` until the server responds.
+It will then change to `AJWValidatorValidationStateValid` or `AJWValidatorValidationStateInvalid` based on the response.

 If the response is JSON `true` then the validation rule passes, if JSON `false` or anything else it will fail.
 The validation will also fail if the server fails to respond through an error.

-Optionally conform to `<ALPValidatorDelegate>` and set the `delegate` property to receive notifications when a server responds successfully or a request fails.
-The delegate methods you should implement for this information are defined in `<ALPValidatorDelegate>`:
+Optionally conform to `<AJWValidatorDelegate>` and set the `delegate` property to receive notifications when a server responds successfully or a request fails.
+The delegate methods you should implement for this information are defined in `<AJWValidatorDelegate>`:

 ```
-@protocol ALPValidatorDelegate <NSObject>
+@protocol AJWValidatorDelegate <NSObject>

 @optional
-- (void)validator:(ALPValidator *)validator remoteValidationAtURL:(NSURL *)url receivedResult:(BOOL)remoteConditionValid;
+- (void)validator:(AJWValidator *)validator remoteValidationAtURL:(NSURL *)url receivedResult:(BOOL)remoteConditionValid;
-- (void)validator:(ALPValidator *)validator remoteValidationAtURL:(NSURL *)url failedWithError:(NSError *)error;
+- (void)validator:(AJWValidator *)validator remoteValidationAtURL:(NSURL *)url failedWithError:(NSError *)error;

 @end
 ```